Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 | Fine-tuning | Extensive guides, pre-built adapters |

-| Commercial use | Permissive license (with usage threshold) |
+| Commercial use | Permissive license (with a usage threshold) |

 Mistral AI